 - If the child is the proper size, restrain the child in a safety seat.
-Children who are too large for child safety seats (as specified by your child safety seat manufacturer) should always wear seat belts. - If the shoulder belt portion of a combination lap and shoulder belt can be positioned so it does not cross or rest in front of the child's face or neck, the child should wear the lap and shoulder belt. - Never use pillows, books, or other objects to boost a child, passenger, or pet. - Refer to the vehicle (van) manufacturer's owner's manual for additional occupant safety information.
+Children who are too large for child safety seats (as specified by your child safety seat manufacturer) should always wear seat belts. - If the shoulder belt portion of a combination lap and shoulder belt can be positioned so it does not cross or

+- rest in front of the child's face or neck, the child should wear the lap and shoulder belt. - Never use pillows, books, or other objects to boost a child, passenger, or pet.